ANewGitHuber/Financial-Econometrics-Analysis-on-SP500-Returns-and-US-Quarterly-GDP-Growth-Rate/README.md

 Tests for a unit root in the time series.
 This test can help determine whether a time series is stationary or not, which is a critical aspect of many time series analyses, including AR modelling.
 ![image](https://github.com/ANewGitHuber/Financial-Econometrics-Analysis-on-SP500-Returns-and-US-Quarterly-GDP-Growth-Rate/assets/88078123/4cd385a0-1983-403f-89fb-45a200818137)

-See Report PDF for full descriptions.
+See report PDF for full descriptions.

 @John Chen, 2023, Imperial College London.
 All rights to source codes are reserved.